tajpouria/docker-and-kubernetes-cheat-sheet/README.md

 ### What's the container

-Briefly, when we run <mark>docker run sth</mark> this is what happening : Docker Cli reach to something named Docker Hub and download the **Image** contains the a bunch of configuration and dependencies to install and running a very specific program _the images file will store on hard drive_ and on some point of time you can use this image to create a container, so the container is an instance of image a we can look at as an running program, in other word a container is a program with it's own set of hardware resources that have it's own little space of memory it's own little space of networking and it's own little space of hard drive as well.
+Briefly, when we run `docker run sth` this is what happening : Docker Cli reach to something named Docker Hub and download the **Image** contains the a bunch of configuration and dependencies to install and running a very specific program _the images file will store on hard drive_ and on some point of time you can use this image to create a container, so the container is an instance of image a we can look at as an running program, in other word a container is a program with it's own set of hardware resources that have it's own little space of memory it's own little space of networking and it's own little space of hard drive as well.

 ## Docker for windows/mac